Deantwo/VrcStringDownloaderOverride/README.md

 * Click the *Start* button
 * Return to **VRChat**
 * Rejoin the desired world
-* Ensure the log list in the **VRChat String Downloader Override** program correctly received the webrequests
+* Check the log list in the **VRChat String Downloader Override** program to see if it received the webrequests
 * Check if the world was affacted by your changed string and have fun

-The created pages can be saved and loaded for later reuse.
+The created pages can be saved and loaded for later re-use.
+* Click the menu strip option: *Pages* -> *Save Pages*
+  * This will allow you to save the pages to a file
+* Click the menu strip option: *Pages* -> *Load Pages*
+  * This will allow you to load pages from a file

+If the String Downloader function uses URLs that aren't part of VRChat's list of trusted URL, then a custom SSL certificate will need to be made to include those hostnames.
+* Create the pages and enter the desired URLs on them
+* Click the menu strip option: *Certificates* -> *Create new Custom SSL*

 ## Example world
 I made an example world where you can test this vulnerability.
+* WIP

 ## Uninstall
 In case your want to delete everything this program has done or made on your computer.